sethalves/wavefront-obj-tools/README.md

 ## Installation

 This program can be run in various scheme interpreters/compilers: Chibi, CHICKEN, Foment, Gauche, or Sagittarius.
-These instructions assume you're using CHICKEN on Ubuntu.
+These instructions assume you're using CHICKEN (4.9 or newer) on Ubuntu 16 (if you're on Ubuntu 14, see ppa:jonathonf/lisp).

 ### Install CHICKEN scheme